How to Make Money on Amazon – Step By Step Guide To The 11 Best Ways

 - Work more as a supplement to your current job – As mentioned in the link above, Mechanical Turk will pay less than the minimum wage in most cases.
-If you want to turn this gig into a full-time job, then be prepare to burn the hours answering surveys and doing data entry jobs.
-However, if you are just looking for productivity ways to spend your extra time, then Mechanical Turk may just be for you.
+If you want to turn this gig into a full-time job it takes a lot of work.
+Be prepared to burn the hours answering surveys and doing data entry jobs.
+However, if you are just looking for productive ways to spend your extra time, then Mechanical Turk may just be for you.

 Wrapping it up

 Amazon has proven to be a critical not only for buyers but also for online entrepreneurs and marketers.